 Yōkoso – Welcome

-We’re a not-for-profit organisation providing opportunities for people across the UK and beyond to explore the amazing world of Japanese woodwork and carpentry.
+We’re a not-for-profit organisation, based in London, providing opportunities for people across the UK and beyond to explore the amazing world of Japanese woodwork and carpentry.
 Discover traditions and best practice from master crafts men and women direct from Japan.

 Showcasing Masters and Makers from all disciplines, we uncover the past, present and future of Japanese woodcraft.
 Through online resources, workshops and events in 2020, we aim to inspire and educate a new generation.